12. WordPress Multisite

 - Subdomains can make it harder to prevent and mitigate DDOS attacks.

-In order to serve your domain over HTTPS (which we require), we must upload either a ‘Wildcard’ SSL certificate for your domain or a certificate that covers all domains and subdomains that you plan to use must be uploaded or added to your domain.
+In order to serve your domain over HTTPS (which we require), a ‘Wildcard’ SSL certificate for your domain or a certificate that covers all domains and subdomains that you plan to use must be uploaded or added to your domain.